Paul Wagner Bio

 Films produced in the 1990s included the first documentary filmed inside the Alamo (for the Discovery Channel).
 The feature-length A Paralyzing Fear: the Story of Polio in America, won a national Emmy Award for Research.
 Out of Ireland, featuring Liam Neeson, Aidan Quinn, Gabriel Byrne and Kelly McGillis was selected for the documentary competition at the Sundance Film Festival.
 Signature: George C. Wolfe was named Outstanding Public Television Program of the Year by the National Educational Television Association.
 All three were national broadcasts on PBS.
 Also, in the 2000s, Wagner produced a series of performance films and documentaries about subjects in Virginia entitled East of the Blue Ridge for local public television.

-More recently, Wagner created a documentary about inner city religion with the Institute for Advanced Studies in Culture at the University of Virginia, an Irish music performance program with WGBH and Thoroughbred, a documentary about horse racing for PBS, broadcast nationally in 2011.
+More recently, Wagner created a documentary about inner city religion with the Institute for Advanced Studies in Culture at the University of Virginia, an Irish music performance program with WGBH, a documentary about horse racing broadcast nationally on PBS, and his latest film, Boom and Bust: America's Journey on the Erie Canal which will be broadcast nationally on Labor Day weekend, 2016.
 He also served as senior producer on a PBS series about the natural history of the Appalachian Mountains.

 Wagner’s films have won many honors including film festival screenings at Sundance, Toronto, Rotterdam and Tokyo, several Emmy Awards and the Academy Award.
 His films have received numerous grants from the National Endowments for the Arts and the Humanities.
 He has directed voiceovers with Liam Neeson, Ashley Judd, Gabriel Byrne, Hal Holbrook, Kelly McGillis, Aidan Quinn, Olympia Dukakis and John Grisham.
 Wagner taught film as an adjunct professor at the University of Maryland, George Washington University, the University of Virginia and aboard Semester-at-Sea.